its-sachink/Educative/Python 3 - An interactive deep dive/2_Comprehensions/2_List_Comprehensions.md

 </br>

 - List comprehensions can also filter items.
-- This list comprehension looks at the list of all .py files in the current directory, and the if expression filters that list by testing whether the size of each file is smaller than 6000 bytes.
+- This list comprehension looks at the list of all .py files in the current directory, and the <mark>if expression filters that list by testing whether the size of each file is smaller than 6000 bytes.</mark>
 ```python
 import os, glob
 print ([f for f in glob.glob('*.py') if os.stat(f).st_size < 6000])  #①